metarank/metarank/doc/xx_event_schema.md

 }
 ```

-- `id`: a request identifier later used to join impression and interaction events.
+- `id`: a request identifier later used to join ranking and interaction events.
 Should match the value that is sent to [ranking API](xx_api_schema.md).
 - `user`: unique visitor identifier.
 - `session`: session identifier, a single visitor may have multiple sessions.
 - `fields`: an optional array of extra fields that you can use in your model, as described above.